Illegal Lockouts & Utility Shutoffs in Wyoming: Your Rights and the Penalties Landlords Face

 If you are locked out or your utilities are cut, act quickly and keep a paper trail:

-Document everything.
-Photograph the changed locks, the dark meter, the empty unit, or your belongings outside.
+• Document everything.
+Photograph the changed locks, the dark meter, the empty unit, or your belongings by the property line.
 Save texts and notices, and write down dates and times.
+If officers came, get the agency name, the date, and the incident or case number — that record is how you prove the removal was done under the 2025 unauthorized-occupant procedure.

-Call local law enforcement if you are physically barred from your home.
-Officers may not force the landlord to let you back in, but a report creates a record and can de-escalate the situation.
+• Call law enforcement if you are physically barred from your home.
+Officers may not force the landlord to let you back in, but a report creates a record.

-Contact the utility company if service is in your name; sometimes a shutoff was triggered by the landlord and can be reversed once you explain.
+• Contact the utility if the account is in your name.
+A shutoff triggered by the landlord can sometimes be reversed once you explain.
+If a regulated utility disconnected you improperly, the Wyoming Public Service Commission takes consumer complaints.

 The lawful path: court eviction

 This article is general legal information for Wyoming, not legal advice.
-Statutes and dollar figures change and local courts can apply them differently, so confirm the current Wyoming rules with the circuit court clerk, Wyoming legal aid, or a licensed Wyoming attorney before acting.
+Statutes change and local courts can apply them differently, so confirm the current Wyoming rules with the circuit court clerk, Legal Aid of Wyoming, or a licensed Wyoming attorney before acting.
+Every statute cited here is published free by the Wyoming Legislative Service Office at wyoleg.gov.

 Frequently asked questions